MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Grizzo.md

 The enemy does constant little jumps and walks back and forth without friction in a shorter distance.
 #### Walk and Turn Fast
 The enemy does constant little jumps and walks back and forth without friction in a faster speed.
+#### Walk and Turn Short Fast
+The enemy does constant little jumps and walks back and forth without friction in a shorter distance.
+It's draw direction depends on a separate timer.